-- It is maybe helpful to think of Jurisprudence as a sort of jigsaw puzzle in which each piece fits with the others in order to construct a whole picture.
-The picture in this sense would be a complete model of law. - 0 - The issues belonging to the content of jurisprudence are not "puzzles for the cupboard, to be taken down on rainy days for fun", they "nag at our attention, demanding an answer".
-(Dworkin, Taking Rights Seriously, p.14-15). - The form of jurisprudence offered here focuses on finding the answer to such questions as "What is law?", "What are the criteria for legal validity?"
+- The issues belonging to the content of jurisprudence are not "puzzles for the cupboard, to be taken down on rainy days for fun", they "nag at our attention, demanding an answer".
+(Dworkin, Taking Rights Seriously, p.14-15). - o The form of jurisprudence offered here focuses on finding the answer to such questions as "What is law?", "What are the criteria for legal validity?"
 "What is the relationship between law and morality?"
 How do judges (properly) decide cases?
 There is a classic debate over the appropriate sources of law between positivists and natural law schools of thought.

-• Positivists argue that there is no connection between law and morality and the only sources of law are rules that have been enacted by a governmental entity or by a court of law.

-- Naturalists, or proponents of natural law, insist that the rules enacted by government are not the only sources of law.
-They argue that moral philosophy, religion, human reason and individual conscience are also integrate parts of the law. - Naturalists recognise the existence (and the need for) man-made law , but regard this as inferior to natural law.
+- Positivists (to nomikon) argue that there is no connection between law and morality and the only sources of law are rules that have been enacted by a governmental entity or by a court of law. - Naturalists (to fysikon), or proponents of natural law, insist that the rules enacted by the government are not the only sources of law.
+They argue that moral philosophy, religion, human reason and individual conscience are also integrate parts of the law. - Naturalists recognize the existence (and the need for) man-made law, but regard this as inferior to natural law.